 Fort Wayne native Thomas Knudson took over the helm of Trine’s women’s track and field program beginning in the fall of 2012, after successfully coaching runners at the high-school level for 27 years.
 He served as the head coach at both North Side High School and Northrop High School, both in Fort Wayne.

-Knudson's tenure at Trine has been marked by rapid improvement in both team performance and depth.
+Knudson served as the Director of Track and Field and Cross Country before retiring and moving to his current role as Meet Coordinator.
+Knudson's tenure at Trine was marked by rapid improvement in both team performance and depth.
 Trine has produced eight All-American performances and one Academic All-American thus far.
 Trine individuals have notched two MIAA Most Valuable Track Athlete honors, one MIAA Field MVP award, one MIAA Most Outstanding Field Athlete honors and racked up 21 all-conference selections.
 The Thunder have earned 13 conference championships in events at MIAA Field Day.
 Most recently, the men's track and field team won the inaugural MIAA Indoor Track and Field Championship in Trine's own Keith E. Busse/Steel Dynamics Athletic Recreation Center.

 During his 12 seasons at Northrop, he led the Bruins to Indiana Team State Championships seven times and two state runner-up titles.
 He also helped multiple athletes attain individual state titles and state records.
 Many of the Northrop athletes went on to compete in NCAA Division I, II and III track and field programs.